openstack-charmers/charm-ceph-iscsi/README.md

 > **Note**: Deploying four units is also theoretical possible but has not been tested.

+The charm cannot be placed in a lxd container.
+However, it can be located with the ceph-osd charms.
+Co-location with other charms is likely to be fine but is untested.

 A sample `bundle.yaml` file's contents:

 ```yaml